 Lathes of a similar but even lighter type from the same era (or ones made later into the 1920s as less-expensive machines), include various models branded by the well known and popular makers and distributors Pfeil and George Hatch, the German Wisser Company, the less common Scott-Homer, Hayward, Rolfe and various models of the interesting and rather specialised Swiss/English Mandrel and even a miniature version, the.Drummond Little Goliath

-Should any reader have a Buck lathe or details of the Company, the writer would be interested to hear from you.
+Should you have a Buck lathe or details of the Company, the writer would be interested to hear from you.
+More Buck lathe pictures on this page..